 This International Standard concludes with three informative annexes.
-Annex A describes the general threats is distributed in the second seco to health information.
-Annex B briefly describes tasks and related documents of the information security management system.
+Annex A describes the general threats Lex C standard.
+Culment is a Dreview Generaled by ELS to health information Annex B briefly describes tasks and related documents of the information security management system.
 Annex C discusses the advantages of support tools as an aid to implementation.
 The Bibliography lists related standards in health information security.